bminer/node-blade/README.md

 In the example above, variables `i` and `text` are exposed to "foobar.blade";
 the `header` variable will not be accessible from "foobar.blade".

+Note: when using Meteor or another live page update engine, [preserve and constant regions](#preserve-and-constant-regions) only work properly in an included template if and only if the template does *not* define any blocks.
+In other words, don't include a template that declares blocks **and** has some preserve/constant regions.

 ### Blocks